tubemogul/puppet-aerospike/README.markdown

 configuration file (for cross-datacenter replication).

 This parameter is a hash table with:
-  - the property name as key
+  * the property name as key
-  - the value of the property as value.
+  * the value of the property as value.

-**Note:** When defining a subcontext in it for a property like you do for the
-      datacenter subcontext, set the subcontext name as the key and the value will be an array with each item of the array being a full line of configuration.
+**Note:** When defining a subcontext in it for a property as you do for the datacenter subcontext, set the subcontext name as the key and the value will be an array with each item of the array being a full line of configuration.

 Default: `{}`